Revolut Compared to N26

 The only fee on the debit card is a €2 ATM withdrawal fee IF you make more than 3 ATM withdrawals in Euros in a month.

 Unlike all the other Irish banks – there are no conversion or processing fees for using the N26 debit card to make purchases in currencies other than Euro.
-(See what the other banks charge here)
+(See how much the other banks charge here)

 The N26 Mastercard also has no fees for contactless payments.